OpenRTX/openrtxtool/README.md

 # OpenRTX Tool
 OpenRTX swiss army knife

+**This repository contains the first version of the tool.
+The codebase has been reorganised and moved to https://github.com/OpenRTX/OpenRTX-Companion, where is currently under active development.**

 ## Usage
 * Install the rust toolchain using [rustup](https://rustup.rs/)
 * This project required Cargo >= 1.59.0, check your version with `cargo --version`, if it is lower, install the nightly toolchain from rustup